Overview

 - One active row per user (

-and stores Lemon Squeezy ids. - Policies: user can read/update own row.
-Written by webhook.
+customer_id,subscription_id,status,current_period_start,current_period_end,canceled_at, timestamps. - Policies: user can read/update own row.
+Written by the webhook.

 projects